 Outstanding Teacher Award from the Department of Health Policy and Management, 2012.

 Five slected publications are listed below.
-All of Dr. Herring publications are listed at Google Scholar (link).
+More of Dr. Herring's publications are listed at Google Scholar (link).

 Trish E, Herring B, How Do Health Insurer Market Concentration and Bargaining Power with Hospitals Affect Health Insurance Premiums?
 Journal of Health Economics 42, 2015, 104-114. (link)